Living Snow Fence

 Looking North here is a corn field used as a

-living snow fence, good example of how a living snow fence does work.
+living snow fence, (probably not planned that way) good example of how a living snow fence does work.

 For more long term effect to

 stopping the blowing snow use a combination of trees, shrubs or any other

 growing plants to accomplish this task.
 If you would like us to design a

 living snow fence/windbreak for you drop us an E-mail.

 2500 ft long and 85 ft wide and when the snow comes and the wind blows it piles

 up to 10 ft deep as shown in the picture below.
 Three rows of conifers and

 two rows of deciduous trees in the middle make this field windbreak/living snow